Project Foodie

 Resilient Timer System

 Cooking timers persist across app state changes and system interruptions.
-Background execution, push notification fallbacks, and state recovery ensure users never miss a timing cue—even if they leave the app to answer a call or check another recipe.
+Background execution, push notification fallbacks, and state recovery ensure users never miss a timing cue, even if they leave the app to answer a call or check another recipe.

 Platform Recognition

-Apple featured Project Foodie as "App of the Day" and "Editor's Choice"—recognition that validated both the content vision and the technical execution.
+Apple gave Project Foodie an App Store Editors' Choice badge.
 The platform earned coverage in The Hollywood Reporter, Food & Wine, and appearances on The Rachael Ray Show.
-More importantly, the architecture we built allowed the Foodie team to scale their content library without scaling their engineering needs.
 New recipes go from kitchen to app without code changes.

 Build Your Platform